 - The restriction on the IRS’s lien and levy power to collect “penalties” for not purchasing individual coverage (which according to the Supreme Court, amount to taxes) “is a hollow benefit”.

-Pilla outlines many other pitfalls of the health care law, not the least of which is that the National Taxpayer Advocate has been given little input into the implementation process.
+Pilla outlined many other pitfalls of the health care law, not the least of which is that the National Taxpayer Advocate has been given little input into the implementation process.
 This means that new rules and procedures are likely being designed more for the comfort of the government rather than ordinary Americans.
+His concerns, outlined nearly two years ago, have proven prescient.
 Complexity in the tax system is being taken to a whole new level.

 Experts Agree They Can’t Agree on Tax Bills